ccz181078/Coq-BB5/readme.md

     (forall x : A, f x = g x) -> f = g
 Eqdep.Eq_rect_eq.eq_rect_eq
   : forall (U : Type) (p : U) (Q : U -> Type) (x : Q p) (h : p = p), x = eq_rect p Q x p h
-LEM : forall P : Prop, P \/ ~ P
 ```

 `Eqdep.Eq_rect_eq.eq_rect_eq` is for proving some properties of the bounded natural number type `nat_n` (used by tactics like `dependent destruction`).

 `functional_extensionality_dep` is used to simplify the equality between `TM` and between `ExecState` since they are represented by functions, removing this axiom will make setoid everywhere.

-`LEM` can simplify some case analysis, and is easy to remove if needed.

 ## Build